oxzi/gosh/README.md

 - Simple upload both via webpanel or by `curl`, `wget` or the like
 - User manual available from the `/` page
 - Uploads can specify their own shorter lifetime
+- Each upload generates also generates a custom deletion URL
 - Burn after Reading: uploads can be deleted after the first download
-- Daemon has seccomp BPF protection, at least for x86_64
+- On Linux, there is seccomp-bpf protection

 ## Installation
 ### Generic Installation

-The system needs to have Go installed in version 1.11 or later.
+The system needs to have Go installed in version 1.13 or later.

 ```bash
 git clone https://github.com/oxzi/gosh.git